VoErik/domain-generalization/README.md

 ```
 You find all configurations we used for our experiments in `assets\config`.

+### Notice

+If you happen to find bugs - as we're sure there are unspotted ones - please do let us know!:)

 ### Using the Trainer Separately

 If you want to use the trainer independently of `train.py` you can do so by simply instatiating an instance of the `DomGenTrainer`, and passing a configuration by either: